Prep & Landing (series)

-Prep & Landing is a series of computer animated television Christmas specials produced by the Walt Disney Animation Studios (2009–2011) and Disney Television Animation (2025).
-Voices of Dave Foley, Derek Richardson, Sarah Chalke and W. Morgan Sheppard are featured in the specials.
+Prep & Landing is a series of computer animated television Christmas specials produced by Walt Disney Animation Studios (2009–2011) and Disney Television Animation (2025).
+Voices of Dave Foley, Derek Richardson and Sarah Chalke are featured in the specials.

 TV specials

 Prep & Landing (2009)

 Wayne, a Christmas elf, is part of an elite organization known as "Prep & Landing", whose job is to ready millions of homes around the world for Santa Claus's visit.
 After working with "Prep & Landing" for 227 years, Wayne looked forward to getting promoted.
 Instead, Wayne is overlooked by his former partner, and Wayne is introduced to Lanny, a rookie whom Wayne has to also train.
 Wayne, still bitter about the promotion, decided to slack off during the mission.
 He permitted Lanny to do all of the work, which is disastrous.
 Meanwhile, Santa is informed mid-flight of a massive snow storm and that Wayne and Lanny have not fully prepared the house yet.
 He is told to cancel the landing, which has never happened before, when they promised to make it up for a boy named Timmy, who is living at the house.
 Wayne and Lanny discovered that the re-routing was a final decision, but after hearing Timmy thanking them in his sleep, Wayne decided to fix it.
 He called up Santa, telling him that he must land at Timmy's house.
 Wayne and Lanny then worked together to land Santa safely on Timmy's roof.
 On Christmas morning, Santa showed Wayne that Timmy had a merry Christmas.
 Santa offered a promotion to Wayne, but he turned it down so he can work with Lanny.